karanshahh/codepath-prework/README.md

 I just used one outside source, to understand more about the hidden class, and how to use it. - https://www.geeksforgeeks.org/html-hidden-attribute/
 To understand this, I played around with the hidden class in the project, and finally understood how it works.

 2. What was a challenge you encountered in creating this submission (be specific)?
-How did you overcome it? (recommended 200 - 400 words)
+How did you overcome it?
 Initially, I had trouble with using a glitch, and somehow, it created 3 more projects.
 I wanted to know how I could delete the rest of the projects.
 After a few minutes of researching on the internet, I found out there's no feature as of yet which allows the glitch users to delete projects on its website.
 So, I just stuck with it.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) What are the most important or most used technologies or programming languages used for web development currently?
+3. What questions about web development do you have after completing your submission?
+What are the most important or most used technologies or programming languages used for web development currently?
 How do I prepare for the different technologies that will be used for the internship?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
-Be specific. (recommended 100 - 300 words)
+Be specific.
 With a few hours, there's no doubt that I would add the optional features I haven't implemented already, suggested by Codepath.
 However, other additional features I would like to add would be taking user input and displaying that as a message or an alert.
 I would align the heading text and the buttons at the center of the webpage.
 I would like to change the background of the webpage to a background image of my choice, change the button's appearance such that they display images, and upon clicking the buttons, a custom audio file would be played.